-Our Pilates, Yoga & Cooking In Positano is designed for those wishing to boost their health, rejuvenate their souls and establish healthy eating and living practices.
+Join our Pilates, Yoga & Cooking In Positano for a week of Mediterranean lifestyle and yoga and pilates classes that will rejuvenate your soul while preparing healthy recipes.
 This Italian fitness and movement program designed by Dr. Fortunata includes a combination of pilates, yoga and deep stretching.
-A total fitness and healthy cooking experience in gorgeous Positano.
+Pack your yoga mat, inhale and get ready for a week of fitness and healthy cooking in sunny Positano.

-Join Chefs Filomena, Fortunata, Giuseppe, Carmine and Emilio for hands-on cooking in Positano’s Secret Garden on the splendid Amalfi Coast.
+Join Chefs Filomena, Fortunata, Giuseppe and Carmine for hands-on cooking in Positano on the splendid Amalfi Coast.
 With our chefs you will learn how to make healthy organic cuisine including regional antipasto, fresh pasta, local fish, meat, bread and pizza in the heart of Positano.
 This program features our Chefs’ seasonal and regional recipes based on the healthy Mediterranean diet, which has been proven to promote health & wellbeing.
-Not only is the Mediterranean Diet rich in fruits, vegetables, fish (including precious ‘blue’ fish), whole grains and olive oil, it is also a diet that celebrates the joy of life, following the seasons and including treats like red wine and delicious dolci.
-Don’t think of the Mediterranean Diet as a diet as such, but as an enjoyable way of life.
-Included in the program is an information presentation and talk given by our local health professional on the enormous benefits of following a Mediterranean-style diet – from antioxidants to healthy omega-three oils, and how by eating fresh, seasonal products cooked simply, you can heal the body and soul from within.
+Not only is the Mediterranean Diet rich in fruits, vegetables, fish (including precious ‘blue’ fish), whole grains and olive oil, it is also a diet that celebrates the joy of life, following the seasons and including treats like red wine and delicious desserts.
+The Mediterranean diet is a healthy way to a relaxed and long-life.
+Dr. Fortunata will also share with you her philosophy on the benefits of following the Mediterranean-style and diet – from antioxidants to healthy omega-three oils, and how by eating fresh, seasonal products cooked simply, you can heal the body and soul from within.

-As part of your program, you will also enjoy four regenerating yoga sessions with our qualified and licensed instructor Fortunata, who will encourage you to relax, stretch and melt into your beautiful surroundings.
+During your Mediterranean food Positano experience, you will also enjoy yoga classes with our qualified and licensed instructor Fortunata, who will encourage you to relax, stretch and melt into your beautiful surroundings.
 Yoga’s therapeutic powers are now widely appreciated and provide a calming way to counteract the stresses that accumulate through everyday life.
 Learn to detach, concentrate on the moment and cultivate a new appreciation of your combined body and spirit.

 Positano Pilates, Yoga & Cooking Classes

-Our program includes three hands-on cooking classes (you may always add-on more if you like) with lunch or dinner following.
+Our Cooking Vacations program includes three hands-on cooking classes with lunch or dinner following.
 Our chefs learned the secrets of Italian cooking from their grandmothers and in culinary school.
 In each cooking class we use only fresh organic products that are seasonal.
 You will experience southern Italy’s cooking styles, foods and wines in this unique food lover’s program.

 In each cooking classes you will make regional recipes starting with antipasto: fiori di zucca ripieni – stuffed squash flowers, aranci, patate crochette, involtini di melanzane, polpettini di melanzane, pasta: gnocchi, ravioli Caprese and scialatielli, a main course: spigola limone, pesce all’acqua pazza, vitello Positanese, pollo con erbe, and limone and dessert: torta Caprese, torta Vesuvio, babà soaked in limoncello, gelato and crostate, to name a few.